-5 Charles Woodson, who posted nine interceptions when he won the NFL's Defensive Player of the Year award in 2009, is the NFL's active leader in interceptions.
-Woodson, who just completed his 17th NFL campaign, has 60 interceptions, 17 more than DeAngelo Hall's 43.
-Woodson has five seasons with at least five picks in his Hall of
+S Charles Woodson, who posted nine interceptions when he won the NFL's Defensive Player of the Year award in 2009, is the NFL's active leader in interceptions.
+Woodson, who is in his 18th NFL campaign, has 60 interceptions, 17 more than DeAngelo Hall's 43.
+Woodson has five seasons with at least five picks in his Hall of Fame career.

-Fame career.